-- 4. The CLRA office will submit a CI request to the Local Union Business Manager. - a.
+- 1. The CLRA office will submit a CI request to the Local Union Business Manager. - a.
 Requests will be made by email attaching the COMPETITIVE INITIATIVE REQUEST FORM, including such relevant information as the client's name, project name, location, hours by trade, scope of the work, etc. and the terms and conditions of the request. - b.
 CLRA will endeavor to provide this request as far in advance of the bid due date as possible. - c.
 CI requests will be restricted to provide equitable terms to non-union or alternative union terms.
 Every option will be examined before wage rates are considered. - d.
-When exclusively CLRA contractors are bidding on the project, CI terms will not be requested or provided. - 5.
+When exclusively CLRA contractors are bidding on the project, CI terms will not be requested or provided. - 2.
 The Business Manager shall respond to the request within 5 calendar days of the request. - a.
 Where clarification is needed or questions arise on the request, the Business Manager will make inquiries through CLRA, and a meeting will be scheduled to address these issues.
 Where multiple unions are involved, CLRA will coordinate the meeting with the effected unions.
 The parties agree to meet in a reasonable timeframe to provide the clarification needed.

-- c.
+- b.
+The Parties agree to jointly examine solutions and come to an agreement that will provide an opportunity for the CLRA contractor to have equitable terms to non-union or alternative union companies bidding the work. - c.
 The Parties affirm that agreement by email correspondence shall be legally satisfactory for the purpose of this process.
-A template email will be used for consistency, accuracy, and efficiency. - 6.
+A template email will be used for consistency, accuracy, and efficiency. - 3.
 All contractors of the Trade Division can utilize the CI terms when bidding on the same project. - a.
 CLRA will send a communication to the Trade Division contractors advising that if they are bidding on a Project, they may contact the CLRA or Union office to inquire about the terms.

-Agreed, and signed this 7th day of May, 2023 on behalf of the Parties hereto:
+Agreed, and signed this 4th day of May, 2025 on behalf of the Parties hereto:

-Per: George Emery Business Manager, Local 222 Per: Joe McFadyen President, Construction Labour Relations by and between
+Per: George Emery Business Manager, Local 222

+Per: Joe McFadyen President, Construction Labour Relations